 Yandex Cloud

-If the function version was created with a service account, you can get an IAM token for it from:
+If a function version was created with a service account, you can get an IAM token for that service account from:

-• The handler context.
+• Handler context.
 You can find the IAM token in the access_token field of the context parameter.

-• The metadata service in Google Compute Engine via the API.
+• Metadata service in Google Compute Engine format using the API.

 To get an IAM token:

 1. Create a function.
-When creating the first function version, select the runtime environment: Node.js or Python.
+When creating the first function version, select Node.js or Python as the runtime.

 3. Click Continue.

-5. Create a ZIP archive with the function code:
+5. Create a ZIP archive containing the function code:

 Node.js